Hellion (character): Messiah Complex and aftermath

 While recovering from her injuries, Blindfold predicts that Hellion will be injured.
-Some of the New X-Men decide to launch a pre-emptive strike against the Purifers.
-After spying on the Purifers, they are ambushed by the Reavers and Lady Deathstrike, who critically wounds Hellion.
+Some of the New X-Men decide to launch a pre-emptive strike against the Purifiers.
+After spying on the Purifiers, they are ambushed by the Reavers and Lady Deathstrike, who critically wounds Hellion.
 Pixie then manages to teleport the team out and are spread between Washington and the institute.
 He was later seen aboard the X-Jet with Iceman and the New X-Men during the Sentinel attack on the mansion being treated by Mercury.
-After getting him to what's left of the infirmary, Beast and Prodigy manage to stabilize him.
+After getting him to what is left of the infirmary, Beast and Prodigy manage to stabilize him.

 Later, when Predator X attacks the mansion, Hellion is saved by the New X-Men, and Pixie teleports the other New X-Men to Muir Island.

 Julian wakes up in a hotel room, still hooked up to medical equipment, after experiencing flashbacks of his injury.
 He finds Emma Frost watching over him, who soon informs Julian that the X-Men are no more and that the school is gone.
 Julian immediately panics, claiming Cessily and Sooraya would never have left him, and asks where Laura is, but Emma tells him that everyone is being taken care of.
 Julian tells Emma that she is taking away everything from him again and Emma puts him to sleep.
 When Julian awakens again, Emma is gone and he tries to go back home, only to find his parents have put their house up for sale and moved without telling him.
 Julian begins to search for Magneto, soon finding him and claiming that Magneto needs him.
 Magneto refuses, telling him that he knows Julian is extremely hurt by the people he loved, so much so that he wants to hurt them back by joining their "greatest enemy".
 Magneto leaves Julian, telling him to enjoy his time off because a new war for mutant-kind will come soon enough.

 Julian is later kidnapped along with Boom Boom and Surge by the Leper Queen and her Sapien League.
 The Leper Queen injects him with a modified version of the Legacy Virus.
 After X-Force comes to save the mutants, they find out Surge and Hellion have been sent to the United Nations building.
 Before Wolverine can kill the Leper Queen and save Julian, Nori, and Boom-Boom, X-Force is teleported out by Cyclops.
 However, after completing their mission X-Force travel back in time and head to the United Nations Building to save Julian and Nori, while X-23 saves Boom Boom.
 Elixir cures Julian and Nori of the Legacy Virus, saving them.